 VAT Threshold Limit: Czech Republic

-Usually an EU VAT registration for an EU-company is required when this company is selling goods across EU borders directly to consumers who ordered via internet or catalogues for example – that is known as Distance Selling.
+Besides founding a company or storing goods abroad, an EU VAT registration for an EU-company is required when this company is selling goods across EU borders directly to consumers who ordered via internet or catalogues for example – that is known as Distance Selling.

 For example, when you are selling your goods from Germany to customers in Poland, the VAT registration is only necessary if the annual threshold limit of the country of import is reached.
 Threshold Limit Czech Republic: when importing to the Czech Republic for example, the annual threshold limit is about about 43 300€.

 More recent articles

 Threshold Limit Czech Republic in CZK, USD & EUR

 |VAT Threshold Limit Czech Republic||1 140 000 CZK||~ $46 000||~ 44 300€|